 The Seventh Hat.

-This is the Hat of wisdom that gives the experience.
-It is about answering questions such as "what has happened before?"
+This is the Hat of wisdom, It is the experience.
+It is about answering questions such as “what has happened before?”
 What has been done?
 Which have been the results?
 What can be applied to what has been done before?

-It is clear that people with more experience have much to contribute here.
+It is clear that experience have much to contribute here.

 You may want to include it in your session of the Six Thinking Hats, just be careful of giving it as much weight as any other of the other hats.
 Sometimes the experience can be a brake for new ideas.